GeorgeElliotMathieson/FANUC-ML/src/README.md

 When extending the codebase:

 1. Keep core algorithms in the `core/` directory
-2. Place GPU-specific code in `directml/`
+2. Place GPU-specific code in `directml_core.py`
 3. Add new robot environments to `envs/`
 4. Place shared utilities in `utils/`
 5. Update imports in `__init__.py` files for components that should be exposed
-6. Maintain backward compatibility with existing scripts
+6. Maintain unified interfaces in `fanuc_platform.py`

 ## Naming Conventions